altwajre/java/01-books/08-effective-java/ch09-exceptions/61-throw-exception-appropriate-to-abstraction/README.md

-# Throw exceptions appropariate to the abstraction
+# Throw exceptions appropriate to the abstraction

 ## Exception Translation